uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 Like a task, a pull request should have a descriptive title, a descriptive summary, updates on the progress of the pull request (especially since changes may need to be done based on the code reviews), and a closing statement.
 The assignees for the pull request must be everyone who contributed to the code that is being merged.
 If a pull request is approved, all assignees and reviewers will receive the points for that pull request.

 Take into account that the final outcome of a pull request could be for that pull request to be denied.
-If this happens, it will not impact your score (but you will also not receive points for that pull request)
+If this happens, it will not impact your score (but you will also not receive points for that pull request).

 ### Code Reviews